whaynes/STCW23/jekyll/_assessments/OICEW-6-1A.md

 <tr><td>

 {% capture behavior %}
-{% do Operate, operate %} the transfer pump until the operational requirements have been met
+{% do operate, Operate %} the transfer pump until the operational requirements have been met
 {% endcapture %}
 {{ behavior | markdownify }}